 - To have log messages sent to the Syslog, configure the target Syslog files in the Syslog Targets tab.
 For instructions, see To have log messages sent to the Syslog:. - If you are sending Scanning Server messages to a Syslog, define the configuration options for those messages in the Syslog Fields tab.
 For instructions, see To configure Scanner Messages sent to a Syslog:. - To have Scanner Web Log messages sent to the Archive, define the Archiving configuration in the Log Archiving tab.
 For instructions, see To have Web Log messages sent to Archive:. - To enable log retention and configure how many weeks logs should be retained, define the configuration in the Web Log Retention tab.
-For instructions, see To enable and configure log retention:. - To disable the Log Server, clear the Enable Log check box.
+For instructions, see To enable and configure log retention:. - To enable Forensics and configure the Forensics file location and permissions, define the configuration in the Forensics tab.
+For instructions, see To enable and configure Forensics:. - To disable the Log Server, clear the Enable Log check box.
 Then click Save.
 If you are ready to distribute and implement the changes in your system devices, click